ysBach/AO_2017/README.md

 For the detailed introduction, see the prefaces.

-# Schedules and Lecture Notes
+# Schedules of TA Sessions and TA Lecture Notes

 ## Outline of TA sessions